Mozilla: SpiderMonkey

 SpiderMonkey is the original JavaScript engine developed by Brendan Eich when he invented JavaScript in 1995 as a developer at Netscape.
-It became part of the Mozilla product family when Mozilla inherited Netscape's code-base in 1998.
+It became part of the Mozilla product family when Mozilla inherited Netscape's code base in 1998.
 In 2011, Eich transferred the nominal ownership of the SpiderMonkey code and project to Dave Mandelin.

 SpiderMonkey is a cross-platform engine written in C++ which implements ECMAScript, a standard developed from JavaScript.
 It comprises an interpreter, several just-in-time compilers, a decompiler and a garbage collector.
 Products which embed SpiderMonkey include Firefox, Thunderbird, SeaMonkey, and many non-Mozilla applications.

 Rhino

-Rhino is a free software JavaScript engine managed by the Mozilla Foundation.
-It is developed entirely in Java.
-Rhino converts JavaScript scripts into Java classes.
-Rhino works in both compiled and interpreted mode.
+Rhino is a free software JavaScript engine.
+Developed entirely in Java, it converts JavaScript scripts into Java classes.
+It works in both compiled and interpreted mode.

 Gecko

 Gecko is a layout engine that supports web pages written using HTML, SVG, and MathML.
-Gecko is written in C++ and uses NSPR for platform independence.
+Written in C++, it uses NSPR for platform independence.
 Its source code is licensed under the Mozilla Public License.

-Firefox uses Gecko both for rendering web pages and for rendering its user interface.
+Firefox uses Gecko for rendering web pages and for rendering its user interface.
 Gecko is also used by Thunderbird, SeaMonkey, and many non-Mozilla applications.

 Rust

-Rust is a compiled programming language being developed by Mozilla Research.
-It is designed for safety, concurrency, and performance.
-Rust is intended for creating large and complex software which needs to be both safe against exploits and fast.
+Rust is a compiled programming language.
+It is designed for safety, concurrency and performance.
+It is intended for creating large, complex software that must be both fast and safe against exploits.

 Rust is being used in an experimental layout engine, Servo, which was developed by Mozilla and Samsung.
-Servo is not used in any consumer-oriented browsers yet.
-However, the Servo project developers plan for parts of the Servo source code to be merged into Gecko, and Firefox, incrementally.
+Although Servo is not yet used in any consumer-oriented browsers, the project developers plan for parts of its source code to be incrementally merged into Gecko and Firefox.

 XULRunner

-XULRunner is a software platform and technology experiment by Mozilla, that allows applications built with the same technologies used by Firefox extensions (XPCOM, Javascript, HTML, CSS, XUL) to be run natively as desktop applications, without requiring Firefox to be installed on the user's machine.
-XULRunner binaries are available for the Windows, Linux and OS X operating systems, allowing such applications to be effectively cross-platform.
+XULRunner is a software platform and technology experiment that allows applications built with the same technologies used by Firefox extensions (XPCOM, Javascript, HTML, CSS, XUL) to be run natively as desktop applications, without requiring Firefox to be installed.
+XULRunner binaries are available for the Windows, Linux, and OS X operating systems, allowing such applications to be effectively cross-platform.

 pdf.js

-Pdf.js is a library developed by Mozilla that allows in-browser rendering of pdf documents using HTML5 Canvas and JavaScript.
-It is included by default in Firefox, allowing the browser to render pdf documents without requiring an external plugin; and it is available separately as an extension named "PDF Viewer" for Firefox for Android, SeaMonkey, and the Firefox versions which don't include it built-in.
-It can also be included as part of a website's scripts, to allow pdf rendering for any browser that implements the required HTML5 features and can run JavaScript.
+Pdf.js is a library that allows in-browser rendering of PDF documents using HTML5 Canvas and JavaScript.
+It is included by default in Firefox and Thunderbird, allowing the browser to render and edit PDF documents without requiring an external plugin.
+It is available separately as an extension, "PDF Viewer", for Firefox for Android, SeaMonkey, and the Firefox versions which don't include it built-in.
+It can also be included as part of a website's scripts, to allow PDF rendering for any browser that implements the required HTML5 features and can run JavaScript.

+Sccache

+sccache is a compiler caching tool, written in Rust, similar to Ccache.
+It acts as a compiler wrapper to avoid unnecessary compilation, storing cached results on local disks or various cloud storage backends. sccache supports caching for C/C++C/ code, Rust, and NVIDIA's CUDA using NVCC (compiler).